Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - :white_check_mark: **M2061**: URLs should have parameterized resource type values instead of defaults.
 Implemented as rule "ProvidersPathValidation" in which all odd positions in the URL path followed by ```providers/providersNamespace``` are considered as resource type values
 - :white_check_mark: **M2062**: ARM specifications PUT operations return resource models.
 Validation rule "PutResponseResourceValidation" validates that these response models have the ```x-ms-azure-resource``` extension set to true.
+- :white_check_mark: **M2063**: Operation Id Nouns must not be named the same as any of the model definition names in the spec.
+Nouns should instead be expressed in their plural forms in the OperationId.
+Implemented as "OperationIdNounPluralizedFormValidation"

 ### SHOULD